 As less people have been buying traditional long-term care insurance, the insurance industry developed an alternative to help deal with people’s concerns.
 A hybrid policy is one that combines life insurance and long-term care insurance in one policy.

 Here is how it works.
 An individual buys a hybrid policy for a lump sum of $100,000 (or a payment over several years).
-The insurance company gives them access to a pool of funds – let’s say $300,000 that can be used for long-term care needs.
+The insurance company provides access to a pool of funds – let’s say $300,000 that can be used for long-term care needs.
 They still have an elimination period, daily maximum and lifetime benefit maximum (see below for explanation on these terms).
 If the policyowner does not use the funds for long-term care, then the insurance company pays their heirs a little more than the initial $100,000 premium as a tax-free death benefit.

 The hybrid policy’s premium doesn’t go up in later years.
 It also allows you use a smaller portion of funds for long-term care expenses and ensures that either you or your heirs will get a benefit from the money in the policy.
 Some policies even allow the policyowner to receive their $100,000 back at any time.
 Due to the flexibility of these policies, it tends to be more expensive than traditional insurance.